 Lyme Disease Is Widespread in the New York City Metro Area

-Lyme disease is not confined to rural areas—Borrelia burgdorferi is widespread throughout the New York City metropolitan region.
+Lyme disease is not confined to rural communities.
+Evidence of Borrelia burgdorferi infection has been documented throughout the broader New York City metropolitan region.

-This has important implications for both clinicians and patients who may underestimate risk based on location alone.
+This has important implications for clinicians and patients who may underestimate Lyme disease risk based on an urban address alone.

 - Queens